Partakithware/celluloid-lua-plugins/README.md

 # celluloid-lua-plugins
-Plugins for celluloid-player
+Plugins for [Celluloid Player](https://github.com/celluloid-player/celluloid), powered by MPV and Lua.

-# video_info.lua
+## `video_info.lua`
+Displays in-depth media information as on-screen text overlays (OSD) in a cycling format.
-Press TAB to open and cycle through basic file information of the current file like you would typically see in other media-players.
+Press `TAB` to toggle through different pages of detailed file info.

-Example of information displayed:
+---

+### 🔁 Pages of Information
+Each press of `TAB` cycles to the next page.
+After the last page, pressing `TAB` again hides the overlay.

+---
+Example: Does not reflect information actually seen, depending on the file you may see more of less in some sections.
 ```
 [Video]
 File Format: mkv